Celebrating a “Common Ancestry”

 “Homogeny” is defined as a similarity in structure of individuals or parts because of common ancestry, an apt name for a show that highlights the diverse talents of Coast artists working in a similar theme.

-“The artists are depicting traditional subject matter, but paying tribute to culture and heritage in new and innovative ways,” said gallery director Cecily Cummings.
+said gallery director Cecily Cummings.
 “The exhibit reflects their various life experiences and talents in many different media, resulting in works that are completely new and original.”

 Among the featured artists is Ellen Ellis Lee of Ocean Springs, who retired after 25 years of working in Broadway theatre, feature film and TV costume departments.

 “I’m creating one-of-a-kind mixed-media figurative sculptures, vases and wall art.
 My partners are clay, textiles, paint, wood, nature’s gifts, and recycled and repurposed goodies,” she said.
 “I like the marriage of juxtaposed entities and using them in unexpected ways.
 The emotions reflected in my work are influenced by nature, fashion, costumes, music, tribal dress and African art.”